google-github-actions/run-gemini-cli/docs/authentication.md

     > **Note:** Always adhere to the principle of least privilege.
 If your custom workflows require fewer permissions, adjust these settings accordingly.
 5. Click **Create GitHub App**.

-A manifest is also available at `custom_app_manifest.yml`.
+An example manifest is also available at [`examples/github-app/custom_app_manifest.yml`](../examples/github-app/custom_app_manifest.yml).
 For details on registering a GitHub App from a manifest, see the [GitHub documentation](https://docs.github.com/en/apps/sharing-github-apps/registering-a-github-app-from-a-manifest).

 #### Step 2: Generate a Private Key and Get the App ID